mckraken/mckrakens-musings/docs/workstation_configuration/set_up_mkdocs.md

 ---
-title: Contributing to the Documentation
+title: Documentation with mkdocs
 authors:
-    - Steve McCracken
+    - McKraken
 date: 21-Mar-2023
 version: 0.1
-rxt:
+mck:
-    py_version: v3.10
+    py_version: v3.11
+tags:
+    - mkdocs
 ---

-## Contributing Guidelines

-Thank you for investing your time in contributing to the documentation :sparkles:.

-### Code of Conduct

-Maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, issues, and other contributions that do not materially add to the improvement or are not professional and will communicate reasons for moderation decisions when appropriate.

 ## Local Development

 A local environment should be configured to enable linting and building `mkdocs`[^mkdocs] locally.
-This enables Elastic Engineering engineers to test their changes locally before committing to a remote branch.
+This enables testing changes locally before committing to a remote branch.

 ### Prerequisites

 #### Python

-1. This is currently using Python {{ rxt.py_version }}.
+1. This is currently using Python {{ mck.py_version }}.
 A working `pyenv` installation is a good way to set this up.[^pyenv]
 2. A working installation of Poetry for Python dependency management.[^poetry]

 #### Clone Repository

-1. Clone this repository to your local machine by running:
+1. Clone the repository to your local machine by running:

     ``` bash
     git clone **REPO_URL**